State guide

 South Carolina is the clearest Lowcountry-to-beach chapter on Route 17.
 The road enters from the Georgia side, works through support towns and marsh-country approaches, reaches Charleston as the defining city anchor, then moves north through Mount Pleasant, Awendaw, McClellanville, Georgetown, Pawleys Island, Murrells Inlet, Myrtle Beach, North Myrtle Beach, and Little River before the North Carolina handoff.

-Use this page when you need the state-level decision map: where to slow down, where to stay, where the road is mostly connective, and which South Carolina pages should be opened first.
+Use South Carolina when you need the state-level decision map: where to slow down, where to stay, and where the road is mostly connective before the North Carolina handoff.

 Best ways to use South Carolina right now

-Start with the page that matches the decision you are actually making.
+Start with the stop or route layer that matches the decision you are actually making.
 South Carolina can be a one-state road trip, the middle chapter of a longer coastal drive, or a practical bridge between Savannah, Charleston, Georgetown, Myrtle Beach, and Wilmington.

 Best major anchor